Immune System Hormones

 Serotonin (also known as 5-hydroxytryptamine, or 5-HT) is both a neurotransmitter and a hormone.
 You may know it as the “happy molecule” because of its role in the brain regulating happiness, anxiety, and mood.
 A serotonin deficiency is best recognized through depression and anxiety, but can also affect your digestion, sleep, inflammation, and immune system.

 Serotonin affects your immune and inflammatory responses by activating a whole range of cells with serotonin receptors throughout your immune system.
-Some immune cells, such as mast cells, T lymphocytes and some macrophages can actually produce serotonin themselves to further the immune response.
-Depending on the cell, serotonin activation can increase production of cytokines, chemokines, and lymphocytes — and recruit immune cells to join the fight where they are most needed.
+Some immune cells, such as mast cells, T lymphocytes and some macrophages can actually produce serotonin10 themselves to further the immune response.
+Depending on the cell, serotonin activation11 can increase production of cytokines, chemokines, and lymphocytes — and recruit immune cells to join the fight where they are most needed.

 Increasing your serotonin levels can support your mood and immune system and help regulate healthy digestion, sleep, bones, inflammation, libido, and memory.
 It's possible to boost serotonin activity naturally, or through supplements or medications.